WHAT TO DO IN VILLAJOYOSA, COSTA BLANCA, SPAIN

 How to Get to Villajoyosa

-- It takes about 30 minutes from Alicante by tram (so, it is a great day trip from Alicante and tickets for public transportation are quite affordable).
+- It takes about 60 minutes from Alicante by tram (Line 1).
+It is a great day trip from Alicante, and tickets for public transportation are quite affordable.

-Best Time to Visit Villajoyosa
+Best Time to Visit

 We visited Villajoyosa in late November – Costa Blanca has a mild climate, even in the winter months.
-However, if you prefer spending more time at the beach (yes, Villajoyosa has a lovely beach), then I suggest visiting between May and September (I rarely recommend visiting in the summer months – but that’s just because I dislike heat and Europe can be crowded in the summer months of July and August).
+It is the perfect time to visit for leisurely strolls and sightseeing.
+I rarely recommend visiting in the summer months – but that’s just because I dislike heat and Europe can be crowded in the summer months of July and August).

 Where to Stay in Villajoyosa

 We (this time I wasn’t traveling solo) stayed in Alicante and just did a day trip to Villajoyosa.
-There are a few hotels in Villajoyosa that you can book (personally, I would have loved to stay for two days if it had been warmer.
-It must be amazing on a sunny summer day).
+There are a few hotels in Villajoyosa that you can book.
+Personally, I would have loved to stay for two days if it had been warmer.
+It must be amazing on a sunny summer day.

-For a luxury stay, check out this 5-star hotel that is located at the beach and comes with great views.
+- For a luxury stay, check out this 5-star hotel that is located at the beach and comes with great views.

-For a more budget-friendly yet still lovely hotel check out this 3-star hotel.
+- For a more budget-friendly yet still lovely hotel, check out this 3-star hotel.